just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/What-is-Abstraction.rst

     <p>Your teacher may have you do some of the following activities.
     </p><ul>
     <li>
     In pairs, play a guessing game, where 1 student draws something in 10 seconds, and the other student tries to guess what it is.
 After each drawing, discuss what were the essential features that were drawn that helped to guess what it was, and which features of the actual object were left out.
-The essential features make up the abstraction or abstract drawing for that object.</li>
+The essential features make up the <span class="hover vocab yui-wk-div" data-id='abstraction'>abstraction</span> or abstract drawing for that object.</li>
     <li>Go to the <a href="https://www.google.com/search?q=calculator" target="_blank">Google scientific calculator</a>.
 This is an app that Google programmers have made.
 The buttons on this calculator are abstractions for the functions that they do.
 Identify at least 4 functions that are associated with 4 abstract buttons.
       </li>
     </ul>